bozsahin/thebench/README.md

 <code>~/.thebenchhistory</code> This file contains history of your command use for easier recall.

-<code>/usr/local/bin/bench</code> This is the executable that allows access to TheBench for anyone on your system from anywhere."
+<code>/usr/local/bin/bench</code> This is the executable that allows access to TheBench for anyone on your system from anywhere.

 Please do not alter them manually.

 TO UNINSTALL:

-do
+Change to repo's local directory, and do

    <code>./bench.sh uninstall</code>